What does WLTP mean? A beginner's guide to EV terminology

 ULEZ | Ultra-Low Emission Zone

 An ever-growing radius of central London.
 To drive through the ULEZ with a non-exempt vehicle (it’s only electric vehicles and motorcycles that are typically exempt) costs £12.50.
-The zone is due to expand, meaning thousands of family cars, vans and other LCVs will soon have to pay the charge.
+This zone is designed to discourage the use of more polluting vehicles in London to improve air quality for its residents.
+Similar zones are being trialled and introduced in other urban areas across the UK.

 WLTP | Worldwide Harmonised Light Vehicle Test Procedure